Updated 24 May 2022

 Interns who have taken additional leave that was not directly related to COVID-19 must meet the requirements in the registration standard Granting general registration as a medical practitioner to Australian and New Zealand medical graduates on completion of intern training.
 Interns must complete:

 The Medical Board of Australia (the Board) has not reduced the length of the intern year.
-It has reduced the minimum supervised clinical experience required of interns who have taken leave for genuine COVID-related absences to at least 40 weeks, from the standard 47 weeks, to allow for sick leave and isolation during the COVID-19 pandemic.
+It has reduced the minimum supervised clinical experience required of interns who have taken leave for genuine COVID-related absences to at least 45 weeks, from the standard 47 weeks, to allow for sick leave and isolation.

 The Board will not approve applications for general registration earlier than the usual intern completion date.
 The Board expects interns to continue their internship for 12 months before they can apply for general registration.